-- c.
-The Part II test will be given online on the dates listed below.
-There will be a two-hour window to take the test online.
-The two-hour time limit begins once you open and begin taking the test.
-Once the two-hour period is over, the test site will shut down.
-You will be graded on the questions you have answered.
-You will not be able to retake the test.
-Your results will be posted immediately once you submit your exam. - 4.
-Evaluations.
-You will need three (3) letters of recommendation to send in with your application for promotion.
-You will need one (1) from an IHSA member school (on school letterhead) from Principal/A.D./Coach in sport apply for, one (1) from a certified official in the sport being applied for (excluding relatives) and the last one (1) can be from either an IHSA member school (on school letterhead) from Principal/A.D./Coach in sport apply for or a certified official in the sport being applied for (excluding relatives).
-Each of the letters needs to be signed by the person writing the recommendation (MUST BE HANDSIGNED, NO ELECTRONIC SIGNATURES ACCEPTED).
-Everything must come together.
-Individual letters will not be accepted.
-These letters must be dated the same year that you are going for promotion. - 5.
-May fax/mail/or scan & email promotional materials to the IHSA Office. - 6.
-Officiating license cannot be on probation at the time the Part II test is administered. - 7.
-Must attend a Level 2 clinic within the calendar year of the promotion exam. - C. Recognized to Certified.
+- Promotions will only be accepted through the online format.
+Mailed applications with letters of recommendation will no longer be accepted. - 6.
+An Official's IHSA officiating license cannot be on probation at the time the Part II test is administered. - 7.
+The Official must have attended a Level 2 clinic within the previous calendar year prior to the start of the promotion exam. - C. Recognized to Certified.
 Active officials must satisfy the following to be considered for promotion to the Certified level: - 1.
 Application.
-Submit an application for promotion by the deadlines listed below.
-This application form can be downloaded from your personal site. - 2.
+Complete the online application for promotion found in the Officials Center by the deadlines listed below.
+This application process is an online process and should be submitted electronically through the Officials Center. - 2.
 Rules Meeting Requirement.
-View the Rules Interpretation Meeting on your personal site during the current sport season. - 3.
+View the Rules Interpretation Meeting on your personal site during the current sport season prior to the promotion test date. - 3.
 Examination(s). - a.
 Submit the online Part I Rules Exam by the deadline and achieve an 88% on the test; - b.
 Achieve an 88% on the online Part II exam. - c.
-The Part II test will be given online on the dates listed below.
-There will be a two-hour window to take the test online.
-The two-hour time limit begins once you open and begin taking the test.
-Once the two-hour period is over, the test site will shut down.
+The Part II exam will be given online on the dates listed below.
+There will be a two-hour window to take the exam online.
+The two-hour time limit begins once you open and begin taking the exam.
+Once the two-hour period is over, the exam site will shut down.
 You will be graded on the questions you have answered.
-You will not be able to retake the test.
+You will not be able to retake the exam.
 Your results will be posted immediately once you submit your exam. - 4.
 Evaluations.
-You will need three (3) letters of recommendation to send in with your application for promotion.
-You will need one (1) from an IHSA member school (on school letterhead) from Principal/A.D./Coach in sport apply for, one (1) from a certified official in the sport being applied for (excluding relatives) and the last one (1) can be from either an IHSA member school (on school letterhead) from Principal/A.D./Coach in sport apply for or a certified official in the sport being applied for (excluding relatives).
-Each of the letters needs to be signed by the person writing the recommendation (MUST BE HANDSIGNED, NO ELECTRONIC SIGNATURES ACCEPTED).
-Everything must come together.
-Individual letters will not be accepted.
-These letters must be dated the same year that you are going for promotion. - 5.
-May fax/mail/or scan & email promotional materials to the IHSA Office. - 6.
-Officiating license cannot be on probation at the time the Part II test is administered. - 7.
-Must attend a Level 2 clinic within the calendar year of the promotion exam.
+You will need three (3) recommendations to be included with your online application for promotion.
+You will need one (1) from an IHSA member school Principal/A.D./Coach in sport applied for, one (1) from a certified official in the sport being applied for (excluding relatives) and the last one (1) can be from either an IHSA member school Principal/A.D./Coach in sport applied for (excluding relatives).
+These recommendations will be submitted through the School or Officials Center of the IHSA website.
+Once you identify individuals to submit letters of recommendation on your behalf, you will need to provide your official's ID number to those individuals to locate you in the officials/schools center in order for them to submit the online recommendation. - 5.
+Promotions will only be accepted through the online format.
+Mailed applications with letters of recommendation will no longer be accepted. - 6.
+An Official's IHSA officiating license cannot be on probation at the time the Part II test is administered. - 7.
+The Official must have attended a Level 2 clinic within the previous calendar year prior to the start of the promotion exam.

 PG.
-20-UPDATED
+20-UPDATED, ADDED DANCE, & NEW TEST WINDOW DATES

-D. Promotion Application Deadlines
+Promotion Application Deadlines D.

-SPORT 2013-14
+SPORT 2014-15

-Baseball March 31, 2014
+Baseball March 13, 2015

-Basketball December 2, 2013
+Basketball November 21, 2014

-Competitive Cheerleading December 2, 2013
+Competitive Cheerleading November 21, 2014

+Dance November 21, 2014

-Football September 2, 2013
+Football September 5, 2014

-Boys Gymnastics March 31, 2014
+Boys Gymnastics March 13, 2015

-Girls Gymnastics December 2, 2013
+Girls Gymnastics November 21, 2014

-Boys Lacrosse March 31, 2014
+Boys Lacrosse March 13, 2015

-Girls Lacrosse March 31, 2014
+Girls Lacrosse March 13, 2015

-Soccer September 2, 2013
+Soccer September 5, 2014

-Softball March 31, 2014
+Softball March 13, 2015

-Swimming & Diving September 2, 2013
+Swimming & Diving September 5, 2014

-Track & Field March 31, 2014
+Track & Field March 13, 2015

-Volleyball September 2, 2013
+Volleyball September 5, 2014

-Water Polo March 31, 2014
+Water Polo March 13, 2015

-Wrestling December 2, 2013
+Wrestling November 21, 2014